COVID-19 laws in force indefinitely after amendments which include new details for post-circuit breaker

 The COVID-19 regulations gave legal force to safe distancing and other such measures to prevent the spread of the coronavirus, to urge people to mask up and stay home unless absolutely necessary.

-Here are a list of some of the amendments published in the updated laws.
+Here is a list of some of the amendments published in the updated laws.

 1. The Jun 1 end date was removed